 Was My Firing Unfair?

 Maybe, maybe not.
-It often depends on whether you believe the trivial or unfair reason your employer gave for firing you was their real reason, or whether you feel that they used a fabricated or trivial infraction as an excuse (“pretext”) to fire you for a reason that is prohibited by anti-discrimination and whistleblower protection laws.
+It often depends on whether you believe the trivial or unfair reason your employer gave for firing you was their real reason, or whether you feel that they used a fabricated or minor infraction as an excuse (“pretext”) to fire you for a reason that is prohibited by California’s anti-discrimination and whistleblower protection laws.

 - California Fair Employment and Housing Act (FEHA)